Pack Cohesion Therapy Program

 PCT1: Pack Cohesion Therapy Program – Level 1

-• Dog 1 spends 35 days in our Canine Behavior Training Program
+• Dog 1 completes 35 days of Canine Behavior Training.

 PCT2: Pack Cohesion Therapy Program – Level 2

-• Both Dogs clearly would benefit from focused one-on-one Training
+• Both dogs would benefit from individual behavioral rehabilitation.

 *Cases involving ANY level of Aggression will be evaluated and accepted on a case-by-case basis and